 In November or December, after 7 to 8 months at sea, the trout have tripled their weight and are ready for slaughtering.
 They are then carefully transported to the harvesting facility in large well boats.
 The production is also running in February and March for other products, but for the rest of the year the facilities are closed down.

 A huge amount of water is used during processing, and the creation of condensation in the slaughtering facilities was a never-ending challenge.
 Manual cleaning of the ceiling was continuously done and this was still not sufficient to fulfil the strict HACCP regulations with regards to condensation control.
 AquaPri contacted Munters and a solution for eliminating the condensation problem was presented.

 Munters condensation control

 The Munters MX2 80 desiccant dehumidifier was installed with duct work for distribution of the dry air just beneath the ceiling.
 The dehumidifier works with a nominal airflow at 7,500 m3 per hour and a humidity sensor placed under the ceiling controls the unit to keep the relative humidity below 60%.
 In the short season of slaughtering, the factory runs in 2 shifts, and the cleaning of the facilities starts after the shifts are over.

-Today, the dehumidifier is in operation from right after finalised cleaning, and already after 1-1½ hours of operation the facilities are dry.
-Though the trout roe processing includes the use of large amounts of water, the dehumidifier MXT7500 prevents the critical condensation at the ceilings all through the 2 shifts.
+Prior to installation of the Munters dehumidification system, the drying after cleaning was incomplete and consequently the formation of condensation on the ceilings became a problem immediately after re-start of production at 6.30 am.
+Today, the dehumidifier is in operation from the moment cleaning is complete, and after just 1 to 1 ½ hours of operation the facilities are dry.
+Though the trout roe processing includes the use of large amounts of water, the MX2 80 dehumidifier prevents the critical condensation at the ceilings all through the two shifts.